-Convention Description monospace RELATED INFORMATION - Indicates files, folders, class and library names, code snippets, and inline code words in - Indicates a resource that is relevant to the topic, usually with a link or cross-reference.
-NOTE Indicates information that is of special interest or importance, e.g. an additional action is element & attribute Mostly used in the context of declarative configuration, i.e. configuration performed by t
+Convention Description bold font - Indicates part of a sentence that require the reader's specific attention Also indicates $italic\ font$ - When italicized words are enclosed with "<" and ">", indicates a variable in command monospace - Indicates files, folders, class and library names, code snippets, and inline code words in RELATED INFORMATION - Indicates a resource that is relevant to the topic, usually with a link or cross-reference.
+NOTE element & attribute Indicates information that is of special interest or importance, e.g. an additional action r Mostly used in the context of declarative configuration, i.e. configuration performed by t